 - Do Australian Terriers tolerate hot weather well?

 - Contrary to popular belief due to its wire coat, this breed of dog actually does quite well in hot weather.
 Just remember that if you intend to let your dog stay outside in hot weather for an extended period of time that you need to provide a place that is shaded and cool for him to go and cool off.
+(See List of Dogs That Are Poorly Suited for Hot Weather.)

 - As mentioned, these dogs crave human intervention and affection.
 This is a trait that makes them very loving and affectionate to all members of the family.
+(See List of Dogs That Are Not Affectionate With Family.)

 - Is the Australian Terrier a kid friendly dog?